 Richard joined R.O.T.C. during college and was commissioned a lieutenant in the Finance Corps of the Army Reserve in 1973.
 During his 16 years in the Reserve, Richard rose to the rank of Major before resigning his commission.

 He served as the editor of the R.O.T.C. newsletter and was a staff writer for The Wharton Journal.

 Richard has volunteered at animal shelters in Rohnert Park, CA, Bahrain, and Vancouver, BC.
 He has served on the boards of civic organizations including the Downtown Honolulu Exchange Club, the AlKhobar Concert Committee, the Bahrain International School, and the Bahrain S.P.C.A.
 He sat on the Bicycle Advisory Committee and the Parks & Recreation Commission for the City of Rohnert Park and was a Sonoma County poll worker for many years.
 Richard was a legislative intern at the Hawaii State Senate and joined the Chambers of Commerce in Honolulu and Rohnert Park, CA.

 In 1998, Richard became a Christian and later was baptized at the Rohnert Park Bible Church in 1999.
 He participated in preaching and leading Bible studies and served as the Sonoma County representative for The Pocket Testament League.

-Since settling into his new home, Richard has joined the Exchange Club and the Chamber of Commerce in Missoula.
-He is now running for the State House of Representatives in District 98 which includes the Target Range and his new home.
+Since settling into his new home, Richard is running for the State House of Representatives in District 98 which includes the Target Range, Orchard Homes and his home.